-that start with each letter of the alphabet.
-Let me Count the Ways: Have the children count the steps it takes them to walk from one line in the sidewalk to another, or from one telephone pole to another, or to your destination.
-Variety Walk: Walk slowly, quickly, with heavy loud steps, on tiptoes, with long strides, with tiny steps, run, skip, hop, walk in a straight, curved, zig zag path, etc.; step, jump, hop over sidewalk cracks.
-Go from one telephone pole to another.
+Alphabet Walk: Find objects during your walk that start with each letter of the alphabet.
+Let me Count the Ways: Have the children count the steps it takes them to walk from one line in the sidewalk to another, from one telephone pole to another or to your destination.
+Variety Walk: Walk slowly, quickly, with heavy loud steps, on tiptoes, with long strides, with tiny steps, run, skip, hop, walk in a straight, curved, zigzag path, etc.; step, jump, hop over sidewalk cracks.